jenishs524/Session-Hijacking-Simulator/README.md

 # Session-Hijacking-Simulator

+📘 Session Hijacking Simulator

+It is an advanced, educational tool designed to demonstrate critical session management vulnerabilities commonly found in web applications.
+Session hijacking—where an attacker steals or predicts a user’s session identifier to impersonate them—remains one of the most dangerous web application vulnerabilities.
+This tool simulates a vulnerable web application that deliberately exposes session IDs in insecure ways, allowing penetration testers, security architects, and developers to understand, visualise, and mitigate these risks.
+Rather than just detecting vulnerabilities, this simulator actively shows the attack chain from capture to exploitation, bridging the gap between theoretical knowledge and practical exploitation.

 🎯 Objective

 To demonstrate—in a controlled, educational environment—how session hijacking and fixation attacks are executed against a vulnerable web application.
 The simulator exposes multiple insecure session management practices, including: